(b. 1961) is a Turkish LGBT civil rights activist. Demir was

 family and started to act more effeminate.
 It was not important

 for me if the society thought I was strange.
 I had to live for

 myself, not for others.
 I had many missions to do and I had enough

 political background and culture.

 movement started in 1987 in Turkey.
 The movement was started by

-Green Party went on hunger strike and the next action was sitting at
+Democratic Green Party went on hunger strike and the next action

-the Radical Democratic Green Party I learned about femminism,
+Radical Democratic Green Party I learned about feminism,

 environmentalism, militarism, homosexual rights, animal rights and